The use of Tripods

 for amazingly stable attachment to smooth surfaces.
 Different sizes for many camera systems.
 Works well for unusual shooting angles on vehicles, for example, and is therefore popular for photo and film shoots with cars.

 for filming with a larger action radius.
 It is placed on a tripod, with the camera attached at one end, a weight at the opposite end provides the balance.
-With the Jibarm, smooth camera movements are possible in all directions, horizontally and vertically - the basic prerequisite for confident films.
+With the Jibarm, smooth camera movements are possible in all directions, horizontally and vertically - the basic prerequisite for sovereign films.

 for cameras of all sizes, allows more mobility, ideal for documentaries.
 While its rear part rests on the shoulder, the front is held by the cameraman on two handles.